 TOV was first investigated in clinically healthy goats in Switzerland in early 2008 which were positive at low levels to cELISA and a real time RT-PCR assay (Hofmann et al. 2008).
 The RT-PCR assay used was a modification of an assay developed by Orru et al. (2006) but this test does not identify all 24 established serotypes of BTV.
 Other RT-PCR tests were negative, including those developed to detect all known 24 BTV serotypes by Shaw et al. (2007) and Toussaint et al. (2007) because of mismatches between primer sequences.
 Sequencing of seven of ten viral RNA segments showed that the gene encoding VP2 placed TOV in the BTV serogroup.
 However, TOV was considered a completely new serotype of BTV because the greatest similarity to sequences of known BTV serotypes was 63% (for Seg 2) and 79% for (Seg 7 and Seg 10).
-A recently developed RT-PCR assay from Switzerland appears to detect all 24 serotypes of BTV as well as TOV.
+A recently developed RT-PCR assay from Switzerland appears to detect all 24 serotypes of BTV as well as TOV31 and a TOV specific RT-qPCR assay is available (Hofmann et al. 2010).

 The virus was transmissible to sheep and goats by inoculation from infected animals but inoculated goats failed to show signs of disease (Hofmann et al. 2008).
 Inoculation of cattle was not attempted.
-At the time of writing, TOV had not been isolated from embryonated chicken eggs or mammalian or insect cell lines (Chaignat et al. 2009).
+At the time of writing, TOV could not be isolated from embryonated chicken eggs or mammalian or insect cell lines (Chaignat et al. 2009; Hofmann et al. 2010; Planzer et al. 2011)32.